 Tips for Perfect Pad Thai at Home

-1. Soak noodles properly.
+- Soak noodles properly.
 Soak dried rice noodles in warm water until soft but still slightly firm.
 Over-soaking can make them mushy when stir-fried, while under-soaking makes them break easily.
-Cutting very long noodles in half before soaking also prevents tangling.
+Cutting very long noodles in half also prevents tangling.

-8. Serve immediately.
+- Serve immediately.
 Pad Thai is best hot and fresh.
-Leftovers can be stored, but the noodles may soften over time.

 Products I Used For This Recipe

-These are the tools and ingredients I personally use to make Chicken and Tofu Pad Thai.
-If you purchase through my links, it directly supports my blog and allows me to continue sharing recipes, cooking tips, and kitchen inspiration.
+These are the ingredients I personally use to make Chicken and Tofu Pad Thai.
+If you purchase through my links, it directly supports my blog and allows me to continue sharing recipes and cooking tips.

 If you loved this Chicken and Tofu Pad Thai, come join me on @barelysalted.
-I share more easy-to-make recipes and step-by-step cooking tips to elevate your homemade meals.
-You’ll also get fresh ideas and creative twists on comfort food every week.
+You can also head over to my recipe page to browse my full collection of dishes, where I share step-by-step tips to help you elevate your homemade meals.

 Also, feel free to leave a comment below.
 Thank you for the support! ❤️